mjordan/islandora_workbench_docs/docs/development_guide.md

 Since Workbench is essentially a specialized REST client, writing integration tests that require interaction with Drupal can get a bit complex.
 But, the overall pattern is:

 1. Create some entities (nodes, media, taxonomy terms).
-1. Confirm that they were created in the expected way (doing this usually involves keeping track of any node IDs needed to run tests or to clean up, and in some cases parsing out values from raw JSON returned by Drupal).
+1. Confirm that they were created in the expected way (doing this usually involves keeping track of any node IDs needed to run tests or to clean up, and in some cases involves parsing out values from raw JSON returned by Drupal).
 1. Clean up by deleting any Drupal entities created during the tests and also any temporary local files.

 An integration test that checks data in the node JSON is `TestUpdateWithMaxNodeTitleLength()`.
-Here is a copy of its code:
+Files that accompany this test are in `tests/assets/max_node_title_length_test`.
+Here is a copy of the test's code:

 ```python
 1. class TestUpdateWithMaxNodeTitleLength(unittest.TestCase):